 Perhaps my favorite product category of the past five years has been wireless over-ear headphones.
 There’s been so much growth and improvement in this highly relevant space.
-The Sennheiser Momentum 4 are a next-generation offering in the category priced right in the “sweet spot” at about $349.00 per pair.
+The Sennheiser Momentum 4 (buy at Amazon) are a next-generation offering in the category priced right in the “sweet spot” at about $349.00 per pair.
 Many players in this segment of the consumer electronics space (think: Beats and many others) are a little more focused on fashion than sound.
 Sennheiser is focused on audio performance first and foremost.
 How do these fourth-gen headphones work someone who loved the company’s old Sennheiser HD-1 over-ears?.

 What Makes the Sennheiser Momentum 4 Headphones Special?

 - Bluetooth 5.2 for music and phone calls is about as close to the bleeding edge of connectivity as you’re going to get from an audiophile brand.
 Some 5.3 devices are just starting to sneak into the market as we go to print, but they’re still rare and don’t really offer any performance improvements.